Urvity03/PBEL_batch_7/README.md

 * Functions
 * Object-Oriented Programming (OOP)
 * NumPy
+* Pandas
 * Practice Exercises
 * Jupyter Notebooks
 * Assignments

-As the PBEL program continues, more topics and practice files will be added.
+More topics and projects will be added as I progress through the internship.

 ## 🛠️ Tools & Technologies